-The good news is that you really can’t find any bad George Strait songs to put on this list, so at least there's that.
+The good news is that you really can't find any bad George Strait songs to put on this list, so at least there's that.
 There are just so many good ones from such a long and celebrated career, so make your way through his catalog one night at a time.

 15. "I Got A Car"

 One of his more recent tunes, George Strait's "I Got A Car" proved that, even at the height of bro-country (2013), the King could release a timeless love story, make it something special and take it to the top.

 One of Strait's most touching tunes about non-romantic love, "I Saw God Today," means so much to many people.
 In particular, the song reminds us that from the best day to the most difficult, you can find beauty and love in the world.